 Run Quick Insights to generate interesting interactive visualizations based on your data.
-Quick Insights can be run on an entire dataset (Quick Insights) or on a specific dashboard tile (Scoped Quick Insights).
-You can even run Quick Insights on a Quick Insight!
+Quick Insights can be run on an entire dataset (Quick Insights) or on a specific dashboard tile (Scoped Insights).
+You can even run Insights on an Insight!

 NOTE: Quick Insights is not available in Power BI Desktop and does not work with DirectQuery - it only works with data uploaded to Power BI.

-Watch Amanda run Quick Insights on a sample dataset, pin one of these Quick Insights as a tile on her dashboard, and open a Quick Insight in Focus mode.
+Watch Amanda run Insights on a dataset, open an Insight in Focus mode, pin one of these Insights as a tile on her dashboard, and then get Insights for a visual.

 Now it's your turn.
 Explore Quick Insights using the Supplier Quality Analysis sample.

-In the left navigation pane, under Datasets select the ellipses (...) and choose Quick Insights.
+From the Datasets tab, select the ellipses (...) and choose Get Insights.